asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 ## Features

-- Operations describe the behaviors and capabilities of the messaging channels described in the document.
+- Operations describe the behaviors and capabilities of the messaging channels described in the AsyncAPI document.

 - In a messaging channel, an operation represents a particular action or interaction that can be performed.